Inter-node superconductivity in strained Weyl semimetals: Solutions to the Eilenberger equation

 Before concluding this subsection, let us briefly summarize our main results here.
 We found that the pseudomagnetic field $\mathbf{B}_5$ inhibits the spin-triplet gaps when the spins of Cooper pairs are normal to the field.
 This is not the case when the spins are parallel to $\mathbf{B}_5$, where the pseudomagnetic field neither affects the value of the gap nor leads to its spatial modulation.
-In agreement with an earlier study in Ref.~\cite{Matsushita:2018bty}, the spatial modulation of the gap, which is determined by a phase vector $\mathbf{Q}_{1}$, leads to an energetically more favorable state for $\Delta_1\neq0$ or $\Delta_2\neq0$.
+In agreement with an earlier study in Ref.~\cite{Matsushita:2018bty}, the spatial modulation of the gap, which is determined by the phase vector $\mathbf{Q}_{1}$, leads to an energetically more favorable state for $\Delta_1\neq0$ or $\Delta_2\neq0$.
 Such a state, however, still has a higher energy than that with $\Delta_3\neq0$.

-We also note that, in the absence of the pseudomagnetic field when the spatial gradients can be ignored, the fully gapped spin-singlet superconducting state with the intra-node pairing might have a higher critical temperature and could be more energetically favorable than the spin-triplet states with the inter-node pairing.
+Finally, let us briefly discuss the case where the pseudomagnetic fields are absent and the spatial gradients can be ignored.
+Here, the fully gapped spin-singlet superconducting state with the intra-node pairing might have a higher critical temperature and could be more energetically favorable than the spin-triplet states with the inter-node pairing.
 This suggests that there might exist a critical value of the pseudomagnetic field strength separating the spin-singlet state with the intra-node pairing from the spin-triplet one with the inter-node pairing.
 By taking into account, however, that the former should be spatially nonuniform in the presence of a nonzero $\mathbf{B}_5$, the study of the competition between these two phases is a nontrivial task.
 While it is beyond the scope of this study, it should be addressed in future investigations.